jmettraux/aachen/src/faa__reaction.md

-# reaction rolls and parley
+# Reaction Rolls And Parley

 A reaction roll determines the reaction of another party upon meeting the player characters.